 1866 handwritten document from three members of the Superintending School Committee of Gilead, Maine, attesting that Abbie J. Crockett was qualified to teach Orthography, Reading, Writing, Arithmetic, Geography and English Grammar.

 One sheet, about 8-3/4" x 8", with nothing on reverse except what looks like a printed label with the text Portland, Me.
 See a transcription at the end of this post.

-From online research only, hopefully correct: [corrections welcome]
+From online research only, hopefully correct - corrections requested:

 While I didn't find an Abbie J. Crockett at Gilead, I did find one who lived at Norway, Maine, also in Oxford County, and was a teacher before her marriage.

-Abbie Jane Crockett was born 20 December 1845 at Auburn, Maine, the daughter of Ephraim Stanford Crockett and Sarah "Sally" Dingley (Penley) Crockett.
+Abbie Jane Crockett (1845-1929) was born in Auburn, Maine, the daughter of Ephraim Stanford Crockett and Sarah "Sally" Dingley (Penley) Crockett.
 Her parents were born at Norway, Maine, and Pejepscot, Maine, respectively.

 In the 1870 Census of Norway, Abbie was living with her widowed father and siblings and was working as a schoolteacher.
-On 24 June 1874, she married Charles Newell Tubbs, son of James and Hannah J. (Wentworth) Tubbs.
+On 24 June 1874, she married Charles Newell Tubbs (1837-1925), son of James and Hannah J. (Wentworth) Tubbs.

 The 1880 Census of Norway shows them with one child, Inez Mabelle, who was born 14 July 1875.
 Charles was working as a grocer.